tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 {{% summary %}}

 There is benefit of parallelization especially in substantial computations.
-If the computation is already fast, the overhead involved with parallelization tasks might take more time than it saves.Discover the use of it yourself, and find out how it can offer advantages for you!
+If the computation is already fast, the overhead involved with parallelization tasks might take more time than it saves.
+After reading this topic, you have a comprehensive understanding of parallel computing and you can discover the use of it yourself, and find out how it can offer advantages for you!

 {{% /summary %}}